 Our program welcomes allopathic and osteopathic medical students to apply who are seeking a non-competing residency program in a medical hub that provides exposure to multiple specialties including obstetric and pediatric inpatient services for the community.

-Our dually-accredited (ACGME and AOA) program obtained ACGME Osteopathic Recognition Status in 2015.
-Beginning with the 2017 Match, Floyd will only be accepting osteopathic applicants through the NRMP match.
-Osteopathic applicants interviewing at our program can request they be considered for one of the three Osteopathic Focus Track positions and will be provided with a broad osteopathic curriculum that will include OPP/OMT didactics, OMT continuity clinics and OMT hospital consult service.
+Our program obtained ACGME Osteopathic Recognition status in 2015.
+Residents wishing to obtain Osteopathic Recognition will be provided with a broad osteopathic curriculum that will include OPP/OMT didactic, OMT continuity clinics & OMT hospital consult service.

-We accept applications for our training program only through the Electronic Residency Application Service (ERAS) until December 31.
+We accept applications for our training program only through the Electronic Residency Application Service (ERAS).